verbb/icon-picker/docs/developers/icon.md

 # Icon
-Whenever you're dealing with a icon in your template, you're actually working with a `Icon` object.
+Whenever you're dealing with an icon in your template, you're actually working with a `Icon` object.

 ## Attributes